Home Sweet Home (Kano album): Commercial performance

 Home Sweet Home entered and peaked on the UK Albums Chart at number 36 on 3 July 2005.
 It is Kano's third highest-charting album of his career, after London Town (2007) and Made in the Manor (2016).
 Despite its relatively low peak, it is his highest-selling album, having reached Gold status in the UK, while the aforementioned two albums have thus far reached Silver status.

+"Ps and Qs" was later certified Gold in May 2025, primarily driven by streaming and digital downloads, while "Nite Nite" was certified Silver in April of the same year.